ElementsProject/lightning/doc/PLUGINS.md

 The `dynamic` indicates if the plugin can be managed after `lightningd` has been started.
 Critical plugins that should not be stopped should set it to false.

+The `features` object allows the plugin to register featurebits that should be announced in a number of places in the protocol.
+They can be used to signal support for custom protocol extensions to direct peers, remote nodes and in invoices.
+Custom protocol extensions can be implemented for example using the `sendcustommsg` method and the `custommsg` hook, or the `sendonion` method and the `htlc_accepted` hook.
+The keys in the `features` object are `node` for features that should be announced via the `node_announcement` to all nodes in the network, `init` for features that should be announced to direct peers during the connection setup, and `invoice` for features that should be announced to a potential sender of a payment in the invoice.
+The low range of featurebits is reserved for standardize features, so please pick random, high position bits for experiments.
+If you'd like to standardize your extension please reach out to the [specification repository][spec] to get a featurebit assigned.

 Plugins are free to register any `name` for their `rpcmethod` as long as the name was not previously registered.
 This includes both built-in